alanbalugu/GUSOMevals/evals_readme.txt

 INSTRUCTIONS

 **USE AT YOUR OWN RISK....IT MAY NOT WORK AND IT MIGHT MESS THINGS UP.
+**ALSO on a MAC, you have to run chromedriver once before running any script so that it isn't blocked by the security.

 1. Install Python
 2. Install Google Chrome if you don't already have it